yairchu/yairchu.github.io/site/posts/codecs-as-prisms-asts.md

 ## Observations

-In the previous post, `Prism`s didn't match up to Python's [Construct](https://construct.readthedocs.io/en/latest/intro.html) in encoding binary protocols, where Construct made good use of structural duck types (note that this seems solvable with some effort).
-However, for programming language syntax `Prism` seem very elegant imho.
+In the previous post, `Prism`s didn't match up to Python's [Construct](https://construct.readthedocs.io/en/latest/intro.html) in encoding binary protocols, where Construct made good use of structural duck types (though this appears solvable with some effort).
+However, for programming language syntax `Prism`s seem very elegant imho.

 Note how we harness optics' parametricity and composition.
 In the previous post we parsed `ByteString`s but here we parse `String` and we start by converting them to tokens (ie `[String]`) and parse that.